kildar2112/4331_UCFMAP/artifacts/architecture.md

 Data Design
 ===
-It is our current intent to use Heroku as our application's host and to store permanent data logs using Amazon's S3 services.
-Due to the nature of our host's ephemeral filesystem, we'll need to frequently backup our program's data logs elsewhere.
-We intend on [reading from a bucket](https://www.ashishpaliwal.com/blog/2015/02/amazon-s3-reading-file-content-from-s3-bucket-in-java/) on program startup and saving logs to it at the end of a data cycle.
+It is our current intent to use AWS's Lambda as our application's host and to store permanent data logs using Amazon's DynamoDB service.
 We intend to setup the data logging in such a way that the most up to date and valid information is available for viewing on the website.
-In order to accomplish this we must develop the system in such a way that if invalid data is recorded, a halt will be placed on the corrupted data being displayed on the website.
+In order to accomplish this we must develop the system in such a way that if invalid data is recorded, a halt will be placed on the corrupted data and prevent it from being displayed on the website.

 Business Rules
 ===